junelva/qffp/README.md

 Tested and works on WSL (Linux), Windows Powershell and Windows Command Prompt.

+Known issues:
+- On Windows, key repeats spam the input event queue.
+So if you hold down a key to move, your character will keep moving after key release.
+Nonetheless, the game should be playable with delicate inputs.

 ### What is it?

 "Queer Folk Farmpunk" is a larger game concept I've been toying with for a while.
 I decided to create a demake of sorts, heavily inspired by Stardew Valley, to familiarize myself with the creation of custom miniature game engines.